aidanmorgan/morsdle/README.md

 Can be changed by opening the .ioc file in the ioc directory and re-generating the code, but this is what I have configured:

 ## To Waveshare Display:
+Using the SPI2 on the STM32L476 board (pin collision for SPI1..?)

 * Vcc	- 3.3V  (light purple)
 * GND	- GND  (brown/maroon)
 * DIN	-  (MOSI2)  (dark blue)